RedHatGov/devsecops-workshop-code/README.md

 cp vars/devsecops.example.yml vars/rhpds/devsecops.yml
 ```

-Then edit `vars/rhpds/common.yml` so that cluster_name and openshift_base_domain match the email you got from RHPDS.
-You will additionally have to set `oc_cli` to the commented-out value of `/usr/local/bin/oc` for the container workflow, if you are not provisioning. **You should not change kubeconfig in common.yml for the container workflow.**
+Then edit `vars/rhpds/common.yml` so that cluster_name and openshift_base_domain match the email you got from RHPDS. **You should not change kubeconfig in common.yml to the location of your own kubeconfig.**

 You can edit the rest of `common.yml` and `devsecops.yml` to suit your needs, in their normally documented fashion, for playbook execution inside the container.